rcltech/hall-booking-system/express-app/README.md

 # Express Back-end for Hall Booking System

 ### Development Mode
-Make sure that you have installed nodemon.
+Make sure that you have installed nodemon, and node modules.

-`npm install -g nodemon`
+`npm install -g nodemon` and `npm install`

+Configure your local environment variables in a `.env` file by referring to `.env.sample`.

 Initiate Nodejs server using nodemon on local development.